 This City of Boca Raton park is a gem, and Boca residents know it.
-Non-residents pay $17 on weekdays and $19 on weekends to park here.
+Non-residents pay $25 to park here.
 (If you’re heading here, be sure to check conditions before deciding to pay.)
 What’s special here is an extensive set of natural coral rocks right off the beach in four to six feet of water.
 These red rocks teem with blue tangs, parrotfish, snappers, sergeant majors and an occasional barracuda or two.
 It’s among the best shore snorkeling I’ve experienced.
 The park itself is a lush shady hammock, with a boardwalk to explore and picnic tables and shelters.

-A note about snorkeling at Red Reef: From time to time, parts of the reef are covered by sand.
+A note about snorkeling at Red Reef: For several years now, much of the reef has been covered with sand and the snorkeling is not as special as it once was.
 Boca parks folks say: “Snorkeling at Red Reef Park (near lifeguard tower 9) varies from wonderful to poor depending on the beach conditions (waves, current and wind).”

 Peanut Island, Riviera Beach